 Maria de Jong

 Maria de Jong writes and edits biographies, family and business histories.
 She is passionate about preserving history for future generations, and has a special interest in New Zealand and Pacific Island History.
 Maria has a Diploma in Journalism from the Auckland University of Technology and worked for the New Zealand Herald.
 Maria has co-authored the award-winning art book, Fred Graham Creator of Forms – Te Tohunga Auaha.
-She is a member of the New Zealand Society of Authors.
+She is a member of the New Zealand Society of Authors and tutors memoir writing classes.

 Tony Forster records people talking about their life experiences on film, creating a DVD that can be enjoyed by family and friends.
 Film captures the environment the person lives in, their character and special interests.
 Tony has had a long career in both professional theatre and screen production, working as a director, actor, narrator and script developer.